Least Redundant Gated Recurrent Neural Network: Experimental study

 \paragraph{Results.} We present the results for the adding problem in \cref{fig:adding:res}.
-We conclude that DMU significantly outperforms all other modules.
-RNN is not able to reach any threshold while GRU scores better than LSTM.
+We conclude that DMU significantly outperforms all other modules, and GRU scores better than LSTM.
+RNN and RHN are not able to reach any threshold within 100 training epochs for any hyperparameters.